collapsed-stacks/startups/questions/5793/jobs-act-title-iv.md

 - tagged: `united-states`, `investment`
 - score: 9

-<p>I've heard of the recently enacted Title IV regulations allowing non-accredited investors to participate in funding startups, but I'm still not entirely sure what this means.</p>
+I've heard of the recently enacted Title IV regulations allowing non-accredited investors to participate in funding startups, but I'm still not entirely sure what this means.

-<p>What exactly are the rules for raising money under Title IV and how do they differ from the pre-existing crowdfunding rules of the JOBS act.
-How does this law affect startups and small investors?</p>
+What exactly are the rules for raising money under Title IV and how do they differ from the pre-existing crowdfunding rules of the JOBS act.
+How does this law affect startups and small investors?

 ## Answer 7788